Velificatio: Usage and examples

 In classical Latin, the abstract noun velificatio is uncommon, and refers to the act of setting sail, from velum, "sail" (but also "cloth, garment, veil") and the -fic- combining element from -ficio, -ficere (= facio, facere, "do, make").
 The verbal form was the basis for modern scholarly usage.
 Pliny describes Aurae velificantes sua veste, the Breezes "making a sail with their own garment" at the Porticus Octaviae ("Portico of Octavia").
 Such depictions of the Aurae are known from extant Roman art, and have been used as comparative material to identify the pair of velificantes in a scene from the Augustan Altar of Peace.
 On the basis of a passage from the Carmen Saeculare of Horace, composed and performed for Augustus's staging of the Saecular Games in 17 BC, the central figure is often identified as Tellus (Earth):

 Fertile in produce and cattle, let Tellus grant Ceres a crown of grain; let the healthful waters and breezes of Jove nourish offspring.

 Not all scholars agree on this analysis of the scene.
 The creatures on which the velificantes are seated also suggest Nereids, and the reference may point to the Cult of the Nymphs.

 The significance of the veil is sometimes explained in terms of the initiation rites of the mystery religions.
 Initiates wore drapery or a veil which was lifted by a priestess.
 The veil was a symbol of death, and its removal in the rite signified the initiate's rebirth.
 The velificatio thus appears in scenes on sarcophagi and in other funerary art.

+Outside Greco-Roman culture

+Greek deities were abundantly used in Greco-Buddhist art, so too their depiction elements, as with the Boreas and its velificatio element.
+Boreas became the Japanese wind god Fujin through the Greco-Buddhist Wardo/Oado and Chinese Feng Bo/Feng Po ("Uncle Wind"; among various other names), spreading the velificatio as an element of portraying deities of the sky.